 Implementation of any such regulatory plan may require legislative or regulatory action, or some combination of the two.
 At this time, we are not submitting a legislative request to Congress.
 We believe that the Commission has appropriate tools for existing oversight.
-The Commission also has experienced a high level of cooperation by both registered broker-dealers and their unregistered affiliates in discussing how to improve oversight, and we have every expectation that we can work with the industry to develop such a regulatory plan.
-It, however, may become necessary to come back to Congress with a request for specific legislative action and we will not hesitate to do so.
-For the time being, I intend to explore with the industry and others the best methods of accomplishing these regulatory goals.
-I look forward to working through these challenges and call on market participants to join the Commission and others, particularly the CFTC, in a serious, committed effort to tackle these complex issues.
+The Commission also has experienced a high level of cooperation by both registered broker-dealers and their unregistered affiliates in discussing how to improve oversight.
+We have every expectation that we can work with the industry to develop such a regulatory plan.
+If it becomes necessary to come back to Congress with a request for specific legislative action, we will not hesitate to do so.
+For the time being, we intend to explore with the industry and others the best methods of accomplishing these regulatory goals.